-Fats and oils are neutral compounds of:
+Fats and oils are neutral compounds made up of:

-- trivalent alcohol glycerin
+- trihydric alcohol glycerin

 - plus 3 fatty acid molecules